Melke27/school_projects/README.md

-This repository is a publc repository containig deffrent school projects i have worked on.
+This repository contains deffrent school projects i have worked on.